espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/index.md

   2. Create the WiFi initialization

-To initializate the WiFi, we need to perform the following steps:
+To initialize the WiFi, we need to perform the following steps:

 - Initialize the TCP/IP stack: